 You have likely changed the location of your temporary file directory or have set it as read-only.

 Please take the steps below to resolve:

-2) In the screen that appears, please type %temp%
+- In the Run command that appears, please type: %temp%

-3) This will show you where your temporary folder is located (should end in \AppData\Local\Temp) in the top bar of the dialog that appears
+- This will show you where your temporary folder is located in the top bar. ex: C:\Users\User\AppData\Local\Temp

 Here are the instructions for removing read-only status for a directory from Microsoft's support page (can also be found here: http://support.microsoft.com/kb/326549/en-us):